vrijBRP/demodam.org/GOVERNANCE.md

 Through codebase stewardship the [Foundation for Public Code](https://publiccode.net/) supports the governance of Demodam, the steering team, and its community.

+## Join Demodam!
+So, convinced already, are you?
+Excellent.
+Please join us!
+Find out [how you can join and contribute](https://github.com/demodam/demodam.org/blob/main/GOVERNANCE.md).

 ## Demodam steering team

 The Demodam steering team **oversees the overall direction** of Demodam.
 Any active member of the community can request to become a steering team member by asking the steering team.
 The steering team will vote on it (simple majority).
 The steering team strives to be a team in which several perspectives (knowledge, type of organizations) are represented.